 Rebecca Newnham MA(RCA) FRBS

-Rebecca Newnham works predominately as a sculptor and designer.
+Rebecca Newnham is a sculptor and designer.
 Current work illustrates scientific ideas such as waves of energy and sound.
-Her materials lead approach is informed by an understanding of glass, bronze, concrete, fiberglass.
-She is a skilled maker and usually creates her own work, sometimes with assistants.
 The sculpture is iconic and can be static or kinetic: some float or suspend or rotate.

 Rebecca’s sculptures often have a glass skin.
 Light reflecting from this faceted glass surface changes as the viewer moves through the space adding to the impact of the work.
-Handmade glass is cut, polished and applied to wrap seamlessly around the form.
+Glass is painted with enamels, fired then cut, polished and applied to wrap seamlessly around the form.

 Early years saw an exploration of botanical form and a celebration of life cycles with sculptures that consider growth, propagation, seed distribution, pollen.
-This subject matter developed to celebrate flight, energy and transference of matter.
+This subject matter developed to celebrate flight, energy so looks more closely at the same organic subject but from a scientific perspective.

-Recent projects include a commissioned floating sculptural installed at Easter 2018.
+In 2018 a commissioned floating sculpture was installed in the snow at Easter.
 LilyPads are 5 floating forms each anchored and allowed to float within a circumference.
 Each Pad is a different colour representing a different flower found in the gardens.
-The Himalayan Gardens has sculpture as well as 3 lakes and a newly planted arboretum.
+The Himalayan Gardens has Rebecca’s sculpture on 3 lakes and has a newly planted arboretum.
 It has extensive plant collections and this recent commission reflects the qualities of the waxy flowers of the magnolias, rhododendrons, camellias and azaleas associated with the ericaceous soil of the estate, which suits these plants of eastern origin so well.

-Rebecca Newnham first exhibited in Salisbury Cathedral in 2010 and co curated Reflection at Salisbury Cathedral in 2016.
-Nine artists who work with glass, including Rebecca, were invited respond to the context of the space.
+Rebecca Newnham first exhibited in Salisbury Cathedral in 2010 was invited to co curate Reflection at Salisbury Cathedral in 2016 by Jacqueline Creswell.
+Nine artists who work with glass responded to the context of the space.
+Rebecca’s sculpture was sited within the Cathedral and in the Close.

 In December 2015 Rebecca moved to Bournemouth and built a new studio very close to the sea in early 2016.
-The digital arts community in Bournemouth became an influence and, her collaboration with film maker, Lizzie Sykes.
-The two met at an inaugural exhibition at Rebecca’s new studio and house, which included the work of other artists and makers.
-By projecting film onto sculpture, they are challenging the concept of the screen and encouraging active, 360 degree viewing on the move with an exciting creative collaboration celebrating sculpture, glass, film, dance. as part of 2017 Inside Art to include a performative collaboration of sculpture, film, and dance.
+The digital arts community in Bournemouth became an influence and resulted in her an exciting creative collaboration with film maker Lizzie Sykes, celebrating sculpture, glass, film, dance which includes a performative element.

-Rebecca Newnham was elected a Fellow of the Royal British Society of Sculptors at the end of 2016
+Rebecca Newnham is a Fellow of the Royal British Society of Sculptors and a Patron of Talbot Heath School.

 1991 Royal College of Art MA (RCA) Glass